-This provision would also be added under the proposed Michigan Jobs and Investment Act (HB 4476), and was also part of the tax loophole package of legislation from last session that accompanied Governor Granholm's FY 2004 Executive Budget Recommendation.
+This provision would also be added under the proposed Michigan Jobs and Investment Act (HB 4476), and was previously part of the "loophole-closing" package of legislation from last session that accompanied Governor Granholm's FY 2004 Executive Budget Recommendation.
 The Department of Treasury contends that members of a limited liability company are not treated in the same manner as officers, shareholders, partners, and individuals for the purpose of the small business credit because the law has not been updated to include this relatively new business form.
-This enables LLC's that compensate members in excess of the limits to continue to receive the credit.
+LLC's that currently compensate members in excess of the limits to continue to receive the credit; the bill would instead treat LLCs like other firms.